“Fun is not something one considers when reading a blog article, but I must admit, this brings a smile to my face.” —Thanos on Museum Hack, probably

 So even if Moe had met his untimely end aboard the Hindenburg, there’s a chance that at least some of your beloved Marvel Characters might still exist in some form or the other.
 Kind of like an alternate reality.
 We’ve seen Doctor Strange, we know alternate realities exist.

-The Real Master of the MCU
+The Real Master of the Marvel Cinematic Universe

 Though Moe was instrumental in setting up Marvel, the company as we know it wouldn’t really exist without the one, the only Stan Lee.